 - Drain the pork and pat dry with paper towels.

-- In a medium bowl, toss the fennel and apple with the oil, salt, and a good pinch of black pepper.
+- In a medium bowl, toss the fennel and apple with the oil, ½ tsp salt, and a good pinch of black pepper.

-- Scatter the mixture in the bottom of a large roasting pan (large enough to hold the pork with an inch or two of space around the edges).
+- Scatter the apples and fennel across the bottom of a large roasting pan (large enough to hold the pork with an inch or two of space around the edges).

 - Roast the pork until the crust just starts to brown, about 20 minutes.

-- Reduce the heat to 350 F and continue cooking until an instant-read thermometer inserted into the thickest part of the loin reads 145 F., about 40 to 50 minutes more.
+- Reduce the heat to 350°F and continue cooking until an instant-read thermometer inserted into the thickest part of the loin reads 145 F., about 50 to 60 minutes more.

 - Remove from oven and let rest for 10 minutes.